pmeeny/CI-MS2-BicepMusicFanSite/README.md

 2 allAnswers element was being overwritten if 2 questions had the same number The fix was to create a new counter, and to increment that seperatly when adding to the allAnswers list

+3 Top score was not displaying the current value, once a quiz has been completed Fix was to call getTopScore after setTopScore once 10 questions were complete

 <br>

 ## Code Validators and Website Analysis